Skip to main content

 To use the Blacklist plugin, you need to:

-1. Create your Blacklist rules (via website or SFTP file).
+1. Manage your Blacklist rules (via the website or by uploading a file via SFTP).

-1. Create your Blacklist Rules on our Travelgate website
+1. Manage your Blacklist Rules on our Travelgate website

 In this section, you can: